brookman/vJoy/README.md

 vJoy
 ====

-A cross-platform visual jamming software
+vJoy is a cross-platform visual jamming software.